 Kinmen Bridge Introduction

-The Kinmen Bridge, located in Dongshi District, originally had only a gentle stream flowing between the two banks, requiring residents on both sides to wade across.
-To ensure the safety of the elderly, women, and children, the bridge was built in the 15th year of the Showa era (1940 AD).
-However, due to the outbreak of the Pacific War at that time, all cement was requisitioned, forcing local people to use materials such as glutinous rice, lime, and brown sugar to create a binding mixture.
-This resulted in a flexible structure that sustained no damage during the 921 earthquake.
-The unique construction methods and design possess considerable historical value, especially in terms of ensuring the safety of local residents.
+The Kinmen Bridge located in Dongshi District originally had only a gentle stream flowing between both sides, with residents relying on wading across for interaction.
+In order to ensure the safety of the elderly, women, and children, the bridge was constructed in the 15th year of the Shōwa era (1940).
+However, due to the outbreak of the Pacific War at that time, all cement was requisitioned, forcing locals to use glutinous rice, lime, and brown sugar to create a glue-like mixture.
+This unique composition gives the bridge elasticity, allowing it to withstand the 921 earthquake without any damage.
+The special construction technique and form of the bridge are of considerable preservation value, especially for the safety of the local residents.